March 2019 | David Vermijs

 In addition to these specific actions, the diamond mapping (as well as subsequent mappings of other commodities) have contributed to a more fundamental reflection on ABN AMRO’s approach to human rights due diligence, and an explicit recognition that addressing human rights issues must focus on continuous improvement and the creative use of leverage, not a tick-box, compliance approach.

-As an Advisor with Shift, David engages with our collaboration partners on an everyday basis, focusing on helping companies identify, prioritize and mitigate human rights risks.
+As a Senior Advisor with Shift, David engages with our collaboration partners on an everyday basis, focusing on helping companies identify, prioritize and mitigate human rights risks.